 A favorite winter activity for Albuquerque's outdoor enthusiasts is to stalk the North American Porcupine (Erethizon dorsatum) in the Rio Grande Bosque.
-For a YouTube video about that activity, please click here.
+I have two YouTube videos about that activity, as you can see here and here.

 The porcupines must be there year 'round, but in summer it's impossible to see them in the leafy crowns of cottonwood trees.
 In the winter the leaves are mostly gone and with enough patient wandering, on most winter days you'll see one.
 But as the next photos show, you need to know what to look for.
 I took the first two sets of photos in February 2017; if you hover your cursor over the slide shows, you can control the images.